 We asked celebrity chef Theo Randall to share his secrets for how to make pasta dough in the easiest way and he happily obliged.

-The beauty of making your own pasta dough is that you can then cut it and make it into any shape you like, from lasagne sheets to ravioli squares.
+The beauty of making your own pasta dough is that you can then cut it and make it into any shape you like, from lasagne sheets to ravioli squares or thin strips for spaghetti bolognese.
 Once you’ve mastered the basic recipe you can experiment with how you serve it.
-One of our favourite ways to serve fresh pasta is just to stir through some butter, pepper and Parmesan cheese after it has been cooked – simple but so delicious.
+One of our favourite ways to serve it is just to stir through some butter, pepper and Parmesan cheese after it has been cooked – simple but so delicious.
 Another classic is to pair this beautiful homemade pasta with a fresh tomato sauce for a quick comfort food fix.

 - 350g pasta flour

 - 25g semolina flour, plus extra for dusting